quicwg/base-drafts/draft-ietf-quic-recovery.md

 and directly encodes transmission order.
 A higher packet number signifies that the packet was sent later, and a lower packet number signifies that the packet was sent earlier.
-When a packet containing retransmittable frames is deemed lost, QUIC rebundles necessary frames in a new packet with a new packet number, removing ambiguity about which packet is acknowledged when an ACK is received.
+When a packet containing retransmittable frames is detected lost, QUIC rebundles necessary frames in a new packet with a new packet number, removing ambiguity about which packet is acknowledged when an ACK is received.
 Consequently, more accurate RTT measurements can be made, spurious retransmissions are trivially detected, and